di-ag/di-ag.github.io/_posts/2024-12-01-ACYD in Adelaide.markdown

 # Acknowledgement
-The author would like to acknowledge the management team from Australia-China Youth Dialogue for organising and curating this fantasitic event so seamlessly.
+The author would like to acknowledge the management team from Australia-China Youth Dialogue for organising and curating this fantastic event so seamlessly.
 The author also would like to thank to all supporters and sponsors for making this event possible, particularly the [National Foundation for Australia-China Relations](https://www.australiachinafoundation.org.au/) (NFACR) (Chinese: _澳中基金会_).